chef/chef-web-docs/chef_master/source/ctl_chef_backend.rst

 =====================================================
 .. tag ctl_chef_backend_cleanse

-The ``cleanse`` subcommand is used to re-set a machine in the Chef server backend HA cluster to the state it was in prior to the first time the ``reconfigure`` subcommand is run.
+The ``cleanse`` subcommand is used to re-set a machine in the Chef Infra Server backend HA cluster to the state it was in prior to the first time the ``reconfigure`` subcommand is run.
 This command will destroy all data, configuration files, and logs.
 The software that was put on-disk by the package installation will remain; re-run ``chef-backend-ctl reconfigure`` to recreate the default data and configuration files.

 .. end_tag